andrewgodwin2k4/MiniDB/README.md

 ## How to Run

-1. Download or clone this repo
-2. Navigate to the run folder
-3. Open CMD/Terminal in that folder
-4. Enter the following command: java -jar MiniDB.jar
+1. Make sure Docker is installed and running on your system.
+2. Pull the MiniDB Docker image from Docker Hub: docker pull andrew2k4/minidb:latest
+3. Run MiniDB in an interactive terminal: docker run -it --rm --name minidb andrew2k4/minidb
-5. MiniDB will open successfully.
+4. MiniDB will open successfully.
 Try out some queries!